jahidulpabelislam/restaurant-recommender/README.md

 * What time to eat.
 * What distance willing to travel

-The system will then output the top 5 restaurants for users preferences ranked on the rating on Yelp.
+The system will then output the top 5 restaurants for user’s preferences ranked on the rating on Yelp.

-We decided to use these filters because these we believe are the most important factors when choosing a place to eat, and as there isn't a system which takes in all these information when recommending.
+We decided to use these filters because these we believe are the most important factors when choosing a place to eat, and as there isn't a system which takes in all this information when recommending.

 We used the Yelp API to get restaurants of user tastes around the user within the distance inputted.

-Used Google Maps API to get the opening & closing times for the restaurants and use it to only recommend restaurants open on time and day specified..
+We used Google Maps API to get the opening & closing times for the restaurants and use it to only recommend restaurants open on time and day specified.

+We decided to use the Bootstrap Framework to give users a better experience.

 Built using HTML5, Bootstrap, Google Maps API & Node.js with packages Express, Yelp for the Yelp Search API.